-- Bump in: venue is open to bring the boats and team support vessels - three to five days depending on numbers. - Accreditation, registration, equipment inspections: four days on average depending on numbers.
-Please note that all registration should be done digitally well ahead of the regatta. - Qualification (Opening) Series days including reserve days and a Finals (medal series) day (an average of seven days in total with some events racing starting during Equipment Inspection days).
+- Bump in: venue is open to bring the boats and Team support vessels - three to five days depending on numbers. - Accreditation, registration, equipment inspections: four days on average depending on numbers.
+Please note that all registration is done digitally well ahead of the regatta. - Qualification series days and the Finals including reserve days (an average of seven days in total with some events racing starting during Equipment Inspection days).